Zyabrik10/hotel-sql-server/README.md

 4. **p_reassign_cleaner**

     Reassigns a cleaning task to a different employee.
-Updates the employee_id for a specific cleaning entry in the Cleaning_Schedule.
+Updates the `employee_id` for a specific cleaning task in the Cleaning_Schedule.

     ```sql
     CREATE OR ALTER PROCEDURE p_reassign_cleaner